MeshaMakes/MeshaMakes/README.md

 👩 I'm 18 years young :)

-📚 I'm a Junior Software Developer
+📚 I'm a Software Developer

 👩‍🎓 Currently in my second year of college majoring in Information Technology